Read more about InAlienable.Support Quixote Center’s InAlienable program!

 To amplify the hearing, please help with the following:

 * At 8:00 a.m. on 9/24, the No Muslim Ban Ever Campaign along with NIAC, Oxfam, CAIR National, ACLU, Justice for Muslims Collective, and CWS is hosting a community storytelling event in which affected communities will be sharing their stories.
 Since only two impacted individuals can testify at the hearing, it is critical to have this event.
-Please mobilize your members to come out for .
+Please mobilize your members to come out for this event.

 * At 10 a.m. on 9/24, the first panel of the oversight hearing will begin.
 Please help us pack the room with community members.